ayushmak7/ActiveDirectoryHomeLab/README.md

 <h2>Description</h2>
-This project involves setting up a home lab envrionment to stimulate an enterprise Active Directory (AD) setup using Windows Server 2019 as the Domain Controller (DC) and Windows 10 as a client machine.
-This lab will be hosted on Oracle VirtualBox, with configurations and automation done through PowerShell script.
-Configuring and running this lab will allow you to test and practice AD management, Group Policy and user authentication in a controlled environment.
-You will also gain an understanding of how windows domain networks work.
+This lab sets up an Active Directory (AD) home lab on Oracle VirtualBox, utilizing Windows Server 2019 as a Domain Controller (DC) and Windows 10 as a domain-joined client.
+The setup includes configuring Active Directory Domain Services (AD DS), DHCP, Remote Access Service (RAS) with NAT, and user creation using PowerShell scripting.
+The goal is to simulate a real-world enterprise environment for learning, testing, and improving Active Directory management skills.
 <br />